California Pacific Airlines: Closure and attempted restart

 In December 2018, California Pacific Airlines announced that it was temporarily suspending its West Coast flight operations.
 The carrier's EAS operations were not affected.
 In January 2019, the EAS operations were shut down as well, leaving South Dakota cities Pierre (the capital) and Watertown without any commercial air service.
 Eventually, these routes were ceded to SkyWest Airlines operating for United Express, definitively ending the former ADI routes.
 Employees were all put on indefinite furlough January 18; anonymous employees said that they were not paid for the last half of December or for January, and that their health insurance premiums had not been paid for three months.

-On February 28, 2019, Vallas stated that he had secured private investment to restart the airline in some capacity, and that operations could resume "within 90-120 days," with plans to abandon EAS flying altogether and take on additional second-hand ERJs to help mitigate the risk of mechanical issues which plagued the airline during its initial operation.
+On February 28, 2019, Vallas stated that he had secured private investment to restart the airline in some capacity, and that operations could resume "within 90-120 days," with plans to abandon EAS flying altogether and take on additional second-hand Embraer ERJ regional jets to help mitigate the risk of mechanical issues which plagued the airline during its initial operation.
 On May 9, talks began to sell a majority stake in the airline to Paragon Partners, an investment firm led by former Virgin America executive Robert Nisi.
-On January 3, 2020, the airline filed paperwork to formally restart service, with flights to be operated using an all-Embraer fleet.
-The exact date operations would start under the new certificate has still been undetermined.
+On January 3, 2020, the airline filed paperwork to formally restart service, with flights to be operated using an all-Embraer regional jet fleet.
+The exact date operations would start under the new certificate remained undetermined.
 As of June 2020, a Federal District Court in Oregon ruled after trial that Vallas failed to pay ADI's former owner for the airline.
 In October 2020, the U.S. Department of Transportation issued an order permanently revoking the airline's air operating certificate after denying their request for a third consecutive waiver of dormancy.
-Owner Ted Vallas died of heart failure on November 13th of that year.
+Owner Ted Vallas died of heart failure on November 13 of that year.